 Why Are Some Media Outlets On The Chart Twice?

-We sometimes provide separate bias ratings for a source’s news content and its opinion content.
+We sometimes provide separate bias ratings for a source’s news and opinion content.
 This is because some outlets, such as the Wall Street Journal, Fox News, and the New York Times, have a notable difference in bias between their news and opinion sections.

 For example, on this chart you will see The New York Times Opinion is rated as a Left media bias, while the New York Times news is rated Lean Left.
 Fox News Opinion content has a Right media bias, while Fox News is Lean Right.
 And so on.

-For example, the New York Times has a range of individual Opinion page writers, who have a range of biases.
+For example, the New York Times has a range of individual Opinion page writers who have a range of biases.
 We rate the bias of commentators individually as much as possible.
 Yet The New York Times Editorial Board has a clear Left media bias.
 We take into account both the overall biases of the individual writers and the Editorial Board to arrive at a final bias rating of Left for the New York Times opinion section.